 Kane may be England’s all-time top goalscorer in competitive football but he still trails Rooney in the outright list.
-His goal against Germany in the Uefa Nations League took his tally to 49, surpassing Gary Lineker’s 48 goals and drawing level with Bobby Charlton.
+His goal against Germany in the Uefa Nations League took his tally to 50, surpassing Bobby Charlton.

 Premier League all-time top goalscorer

 Aside from England, this is the record everyone has backed Kane to beat at some point in his career, though he is still some way off.
-As mentioned, has scored 178 goals in the Premier League, which is enough to place him fifth on the all-time standings at the moment.
+As mentioned, has scored 184 goals in the Premier League, which is enough to place him joint-fourth on the all-time standings at the moment.

-Sergio Aguero sits directly above him with 184, with Andrew Cole scoring just three more than that.
+Aguero is alongside him on 184, with Andrew Cole scoring just three more than that.
 But, standing clear of everyone else and just under 100 away is Shearer’s record of 260.
-Kane is still only 28 and could do it with five 20-goal seasons, which he is capable of, but the Tottenham striker might need to kick on a little to beat Shearer’s record.
+Kane is still only 29 and could do it with five 20-goal seasons, which he is capable of, but the Tottenham striker might need to kick on a little to beat Shearer’s record.

 Tottenham’s all-time top goalscorer

 A record Kane is closer to beating, and could feasibly break this season, is that of Tottenham’s all-time top goalscorer.
 Kane currently sits second in the standings, just 17 behind Greaves, having netted 249 goals in 388 appearances for the club.

 Tottenham’s all-time top league goalscorer

 If Kane does become Tottenham’s all-time top goalscorer, he would also go some way to becoming their top scorer in league football.

 Although he is less than 40 away from Greaves’ overall record, Kane is still some way off the legend’s tally in league football.
-Kane has recently surpassed Bobby Smith’s tally of 176 goals but is still a massive 42 off Greaves’ 220.
+Kane has surpassed Bobby Smith’s tally of 176 goals but is still a massive 36 off Greaves’ 220.
 He’ll definitely need to stay for a season or two to manage this.